Tell-All Book by President's Niece Mary Trump Blocked, for Now

 “The actions of Mary Trump and Simon & Schuster are truly reprehensible,” Harder said, referring to the book’s publisher.

-The president, Robert Trump and other members of the family are all parties to a nondisclosure agreement that was reached as part of a settlement of litigation with Mary Trump over the estate of the president’s father, Fred Trump Sr., in 1999.
+The president, his brother Robert Trump and other members of the family are all parties to a nondisclosure agreement that was reached as part of a settlement of litigation with Mary Trump over the estate of the president’s father, Fred Trump Sr., in 1999.

 Robert Trump, who was reportedly hospitalized in an intensive care unit shortly before filing his lawsuit, claims that Mary Trump’s book violated that deal.